 Military service is physically and mentally tough and every veteran's experience is different.
-Not every veteran serves at war — or even overseas.
+Not all veterans serve at war — or even overseas.

-The DVA offers a range of services and care for veterans who are injured, need mental health support or want to improve their general wellbeing.
+The DVA offers services for veterans who have injuries, need mental health help or want to improve their general wellbeing.

-To qualify for DVA help, you need only to have served one day in the Australian Defence Force (the Army, Navy and Air Force, including the Reserves).
+To qualify for DVA help, you only need to have served one day in the Australian Defence Force.
+This includes the Army, Navy, Air Force and Reserves.

-But the DVA is more than the primary provider of medical and mental health services if injuries occur as a result of service.
+But the DVA doesn't just give medical and mental health help to people who have served.
 Knowledge of the veteran experience has changed, and so have DVA services.
-The organisation is increasingly focused on maintaining wellness — and family life.

 Support for professionals

 Open Arms assists health professionals wanting to learn more about veteran care.

 Open Arms Professionals has information on the training and support offered to deliver mental health assessment and clinical counselling for Australian veterans and their families.

 - If you or a loved one needs emergency help, call triple zero (000) immediately.